France, UK Sign Accord On Fighting Channel Terror Threat - UrduPoint

 France, UK Sign Accord On Fighting Channel Terror Threat

-The UK-France Maritime Security Treaty was signed in Paris as the defense and foreign ministers from both sides met for talks on shared security interests.
+The UK-France Maritime Security Treaty was signed in Paris as the defence and foreign ministers from both sides met for talks on shared security interests.

 The British government said in a statement that the treaty is the foundation for "seamless joint and coordinated action to be taken by UK and French forces in response to an incident, such as a terrorist attack on board a ferry or other large vessel in the Channel."
 The treaty includes provisions which will enable Britain and France to share information concerning potential threats, mount swifter responses to serious incidents, and coordinate more efficient joint responses.